madhaven/proTracker/README.md

 ## Usage

 * To debug, run `npm run debug`
-  To debug with a clean slate, run `npm run cleandebug`
+  To debug with a clean slate, `npm run cleandebug`
+  To clean all debug configs and db data, `npm run clean`
 * To run from code, run `npm run start` or `npm start`
 * To build the project, run `npm run start` followed by `npm run make`
   A number of issues have come to notice: [#54](https://github.com/madhaven/proTracker/issues/54)